amalmosai/library-management-system/README.md

 2. Open `src/tests/socket/test-client.html` in your browser.

-3. Simulate a User Connection
+3. Simulate a User Connection with ID:

-simulates a user with the ID:

 ```js
 'userId': '68544b21a385f53443c57c98' //Example user Id